Sanmith27/LIC-Experiments/README.md

 # RESULT(DESIGN-2)
 1.DC Analysis:

-   1. The calculated drain current (Id) aligns with the expected value based on power and voltage.
+   1. The calculated drain current (Id) aligns with the expected value based on power and voltage, where the value of Id = 5.56*10^-5 A .
-   2. By fine-tuning the channel dimensions (L & W) of both MOSFETs ( M1 & M2), the desired current was achieved.
+   2. By fine-tuning the channel dimensions (L & W) of both MOSFETs ( M1 & M2), the desired current was achieved,
-   3. Effect of MOSFET Width:
-      1. Increasing the width of M2 significantly increases Id, while decreasing it reduces Id.
-      2. Increasing the width of M1 causes a small increase in Id, while decreasing it results in a slight reduction in Id.
+         1. M1 : L= 500nm  , W= 950nm.
+         2. M2 : L= 300nm  , W= 1020nm.
    4. The circuit operates correctly within the selected DC parameters.

 2.Transient Analysis: